Mardiniii/go_search_engine_indexer/README.md

 ## Usage

-Clone the project to your local a machine and run any of the commands below into the project directory:
+Clone the project to your local a machine and run any of the two commands below into the project directory:

-1. Crawl the internet
+**1. Crawl the internet**

 ```go
 go build